🇲🇹 Office 1, Piazzetta Business Plaza, Ghar il-Lembi Street, Sliema SLM 1560, Malta. 📱Contact us on: +356 99408536

 What’s the company income tax rate in Costa Rica?

-The normal company income tax rate can be up to 30 percent for companies with profits from Costa Rican sources, with lower rates for smaller companies.
+The normal company income tax rate can be up to 30 percent for companies with profits from Costa Rican sources.
+However, smaller companies benefit from lower rates.

 Are dividends taxed in Costa Rica?